wp-plugins/breezing-forms/readme.txt

 == Changelog ==

+= 1.0.4 =
+* Added direct payment (sofortüberweisung)

+= 1.0.3 =
+* Base path now dynamic, you may name the plugin folder as you like

 = 1.0.2 =
 * Fixed all references from plugins/breezingforms to plugins/breezing-forms.
 Sorry for that.

 = 1.0.1 =
 * Fixed a critical bug that caused BF not to run on windows servers
-* Fixed CSS in tables according to new wp version 4.4.2
+* Fixed CSS in tables according to new wp version 3.4.2

 = 1.0 =
 * Initial Revision